How I Overcame TV Addiction, Reclaimed My Life, and Gained Two Months Per Year

 In her book, The Willpower Instinct, Dr. Kelly McGonigal calls physical exercise “the closest thing to a wonder drug that self-control scientists have discovered.”
 Why, because multiple research studies have shown that when people begin exercising more consistently, other areas of their life improve as well.
 Exercisers tend to reduce their smoking, drinking and caffeine intake.
 They eat less junk food and more healthy food.
 They spend less time watching television and more time on productive activities.
 They save more money, feel more in control of their emotions and procrastinate less.

-In his book, The Power of Habit, Charles Duhigg calls exercise a “keystone habit” that triggers widespread change in our life.
+In his book, The Power of Habit, Charles Duhigg calls exercise a “keystone habit” that triggers widespread change in our lives.
 I can attest to this.
-One of the first steps I took on my road to recovery was to re-initiate my exercise routine, and I’ve managed to stay consistent with it for the past several years.
+One of the first steps I took on my road to recovery was to resume my exercise routine, and I’ve stayed consistent with it for the past several years.
 I don’t do it every day, but often enough that it’s an integral part of living a healthier, happier, more productive life.

 The Journey Continues